ccloquet/horeca_registry/README.md

 **_In detail_**

-**1. A database, where all the personal data stored are encrypted with the public part of an asymetrical key.** Thereby, it is unexploitable if it is compromised.
+**1. A database, where all the personal data stored is encrypted with the public part of an asymetrical key.** Thereby, it is unexploitable if it is compromised.

 **2. A QR code** - the QR code contains/points to the public encryption key under the QRcode, a tiny url for those who do not have a QR-code reader